UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: Related Work

-In \cref{tab:tab1}, we list mainstream multimodal knowledge graph datasets~\cite{richpedia,imageGraph,visualGenome,visualSem,gaia,wn9,mmkg,resin}, constructed by texts and images with detailed information.
-For instance, VisualGenome~\cite{visualGenome} is a multimodal knowledge graph which contains 40,480 relations, 108,077 image nodes with objects.
+The Multimodal Knowledge Graph (MMKG) serves as a potent means to store and leverage multimodal knowledge explicitly, which bolsters and enhances model performances across diverse domains.
+In Tab.~\ref{tab:tab1}, we list mainstream multimodal knowledge graph datasets~\cite{richpedia,imageGraph,visualGenome,visualSem,gaia,wn9,mmkg,resin,xu2022relation, li2023vision, chen2023rethinking, zhang2023aspectmmkg, wang2023tiva, zha2023m2conceptbase, lee2023vista}, constructed by texts and images with detailed information.
+In terms of data scale, VisualGenome~\cite{visualGenome} is a multimodal knowledge graph which contains 40,480 relations, 108,077 image nodes with objects.
 The ImageGraph~\cite{imageGraph} further pushed up the number of image nodes to 829,931 but missing the extraction of visual objects.
 Recently, VisualSem~\cite{visualSem} implements a multimodal knowledge graph with 938$K$ image nodes and 89,896 entity nodes, but it only uses 15 types of relation to build the graph.
-On the route of increasing the number of image nodes, IMGpedia~\cite{imgpedia} is the largest graph which contains 14,765,300 image nodes.
-Nevertheless, IMGpedia is more like a vision-similarity-based image library~\cite{liu2016deepfashion,song2021matching} with image descriptions and meta information, it lacks the most valuable feature of the knowledge graph: ``The Logical Connection''.
+On the route of increasing the number of entity nodes, while Multi-OpenEA~\cite{li2023vision} boasts 920,000 entity nodes, surpassing prior methods, our endeavor has achieved 1,388,568 nodes, establishing the largest graph thus far.
+Besides, most of existing multimodal knowledge graphs are more like a vision-similarity-based image library~\cite{liu2016deepfashion,song2021matching} with image descriptions and meta information, it lacks the most valuable feature of the knowledge graph: ``The Logical Connection''.
+This logic refers to the additional association between two nodes that were originally unrelated, triggered by a news event involving these two nodes.
+For example, prior to the news event "Celebrity 1 visits Area 1," there was no relation between Celebrity 1 and the Area 1.
+The newly added "visit" relation in { $<$(``$\mathtt{Celebrity 1}$''), $\mathtt{visit}$, (``$\mathtt{Area 1}$'')$>$} tuple exemplifies this logic, which is highly beneficial for downstream tasks.